SnabbHQ/snabb-app-partner/README.md

 One of the needs of any application is server side processing.
 With the ability to run Hapi locally or on OpenShift, I'm able to write my server logic and test it locally.
 When I'm "happy" I can push the code to OpenShift.
 The same code runs in both environments.

 ###[Parse Server](https://github.com/ParsePlatform/parse-server)
-As an alternative to Hapi, Snowflake also supports Parse Server.
+As an alternative to Hapi, snabbPartner also supports Parse Server.
 Parse Server is an open source version of the Parse backend that can be deployed to any infrastructure that can run Node.js.

 Parse Server works with the Express web application framework.
 You can test it locally and push changes to your parse remote server when you are ready.

 ### [OpenShift](https://www.openshift.com/)
 I chose OpenShift because I could get a reasonable performing application for free.
-The Snowflake server ([https://github.com/bartonhammond/snowflake-hapi-openshift](https://github.com/bartonhammond/snowflake-hapi-openshift) uses 3 gears with MongoDB and Redis.
+The snabbPartner server ([https://github.com/bartonhammond/snabbPartner-hapi-openshift](https://github.com/bartonhammond/snabbPartner-hapi-openshift) uses 3 gears with MongoDB and Redis.

 ###[TComb](https://github.com/gcanti/tcomb-form-native)
 *A structured model based approach to declarative forms*